 How modifications of China's energy data affect carbon mitigation targets

-| February 24, 2018
+Energy Policy | February 24, 2018

 Frequent modifications to energy statistics have led to considerable uncertainty in China's ability to achieve its carbon mitigation targets.
 Here, we quantitatively measure the impact of energy data revisions on China's ability to achieve its mitigation targets.